SHUBHAMGOGATE/Hello-World/README.md

 # Hello-World
-Just Something Tutorial told me to do you will see some random Things here so Just don't Mind ok!!
+Just Something Tutorial told me to do you will see some random things here.
+Lets just mind our own bussiness!!